Have a Question?

 Read More about Service Scholars

-Stevenson’s School of Design offers portfolio-based Art & Design Scholarships to incoming freshman and transfer students who plan to major in Fashion Design, Film & Moving Image, or Visual Communication Design.
+Stevenson’s School of Design offers portfolio-based Visual Arts Scholarships to incoming freshman and transfer students who plan to major in Fashion Design, Film & Moving Image, or Visual Communication Design.
 Six to eight scholarships per program will be awarded to students starting in these majors at Stevenson for the fall semester.
-Awards are $2,000-$5,000 and can be combined with a Stevenson merit-based scholarship award from Admissions.
+Awards are $2,000 and can be combined with a Stevenson merit-based scholarship award from Admissions.
 Awards are renewable for four years.
-To apply for an Art and Design Scholarship, submit all materials for University admission as well as your portfolio and essay by January 15.
+To apply for a Visual Arts Scholarship, submit all materials for University admission as well as your portfolio and essay by January 15.

 *A student may not be awarded both the Leadership Scholars and the Service Scholars awards.